Pho-ever/FrontendMentors/README.md

 - [React](https://reactjs.org/) - JS library

 ### What i learned
-  - I leanrt how to map through an Array of Json
+  - I learnt how to map through an Array of Json